 2. Updated processing power

 Better processing power and graphics, specifically 4K, is a must, according to David McQueen, research director of handsets and devices at ABI Research.
-Since it's been so long since the Mac Mini has been released, the device will be extremely difficult—if even possible—to upgrade, said McQueen.
-A new device with increased computing power is necessary, and if 4K is supported, the Mac Mini might even be able to act as an alternative to the Apple TV.
+Since it's been so long since the Mac Mini has been updated, the device will be extremely difficult—if even possible—to upgrade, said McQueen.
+A new device with increased computing power and integrated graphics is necessary.
+And if 4K is supported, the Mac Mini might even be able to act as an alternative to the Apple TV.

 While the 2014 Mac Mini was praised for its wide array of ports—USB, HDMI, SDXC Card slot, ethernet, audio, headphone jack—even more would be expected out of a new model.
 Specifically, the addition of lightning connectors and more USB ports would be beneficial, according to Wang.
 Lightning ports weren't as relevant in 2014, and headphone jacks apparently aren't now, so an update to ports is much needed.